Available with Location Referencing license.

 - A yellow star indicates the location of the starting station on a route in the map.

-- The linear referencing method (LRM) measure equivalent to the location is displayed in the Station field.
-For example, if the LRM is milepoint, the number of miles at that location will be displayed.
+- The linear referencing method (LRM) measure equivalent to the location is displayed in Reference.
+For example, if the LRM is milepoint, the number of miles at that location is displayed.

 - The Route Name text box is populated in the From section.